xstate-wizards/xstate-wizards/README.md

 - `yarn install`
 - `yarn build`

-Then we'll want to connect our package directories to `yalc`, our local registry mirror:
+Then we'll want to connect our package directories to our local registry mirror using `yalc`:

 - `yarn yalclink`